consint/Tumult/Samples/README.md

-All samples are from [freesound.org](https://freesound.org/) and are licensed under a ‘Creative Commons 0’ licence.
+All samples from categories Vinyl, Static, Machine, Hum and World are from [freesound.org](https://freesound.org/) and are licensed under a ‘Creative Commons 0’ licence.
 My thanks go to all the producers who created and provided these samples.
+You can find all links to the original samples down below (as of September 2024).

-You can find all links to the original samples here (as of September 2024):
+All samples from category Noise Plethora are recordings from the Eurorack module of the same name by [Befaco](https://www.befaco.org/noise-plethora/).
+They are published under a ‘Creative Commons 0’ licence on [freesound.org](https://freesound.org/).de and can be downloaded here: https://freesound.org/people/consint/

 #### Vinyl
 * Vinyl 1: https://freesound.org/s/699693/